Vladyslav-vm-gm/powerbi-project/README.md

 - Key performance indicators (KPIs) for both months
 - Comparative sales or performance data
 - Charts and visuals showing year-over-year trends
-- Country, category, or product-level breakdowns (depending on dataset)

 The goal of this analysis is to help identify changes, growth trends, or possible declines between July 2017 and July 2018.